 What is the pupil premium?

 How the Pupil Premium is spent is monitored closely with all schools accountable for the impact of the money spent.
-At The Heath we pride out selves on utilising the Pupil Premium to support our students with a specific focus on Literacy, Transition (at all keystages) Engagement, and Attendance, maximising the life opportunities for all students – we are a ‘very inclusive and caring school’ (IQM Quality Mark 2010).
+At The Heath we pride out selves on utilising the Pupil Premium to support our students with a specific focus on Literacy, Transition (at all keystages) Behaviour, Attendance and CEIAG maximising the life opportunities for all students – we are a ‘very inclusive and caring school’ (IQM Quality Mark 2010).

 Why is there a pupil premium?